xgrau/paraphelidium2018/README.md

 ## Output

-This code can be used to produce figures analogous to Figure 3 in the paper [link].
+This code can be used to produce figures analogous to Figure 3 in the paper [link](https://www.nature.com/articles/s42003-018-0235-z).